Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Hermes: Native FHE for Outsourced Databases

 \subsubsection{Homomorphic Insertion}

-Hermes supports in-place insertion of plaintext values into packed ciphertexts without requiring decryption or client-side re-encryption.
-The goal is to insert a new value $v$ into logical slot $i$ of an existing ciphertext $c$, where slots $i$ through $n-2$ may already contain data.
-Since ciphertexts are encoded as vectors of fixed size, insertion requires shifting all subsequent entries rightward by one position to make room for the new value.
-This is analogous to an in-place insert into an array but performed entirely under encryption.
+Hermes supports the in-place insertion of plaintext values into packed ciphertexts.
+The objective is to insert a new value $v$ into logical slot $i$ of an existing ciphertext $c$, where slots $i$ through $n-2$ may already contain payload data.
+Since ciphertexts are encoded as fixed-size relational vectors, this operation requires shifting all subsequent entries rightward by one position.
+This is analogous to an array insertion, yet it is performed entirely under encryption.
+The procedure utilizes homomorphic Galois rotations and plaintext masks.
+We first isolate the tail of the vector using a preservation mask and shift it rightward.
+Concurrently, we isolate the head of the vector to keep the preceding records intact.
+The new value is then encrypted and injected into the target slot.
+Finally, the auxiliary local sum at the end of the ciphertext is synchronously updated via a scalar plaintext addition.

-The insertion procedure consists of three homomorphic operations: (1) Galois rotation, (2) plaintext masking, and (3) ciphertext addition.
-We first perform a Galois right-rotation on $c$, yielding a new ciphertext $c_{\text{rot}}$ in which all slots are shifted by one position.
-However, this operation naively shifts all slots, including the local sum at slot $n-1$, which must be preserved.
-Therefore, Hermes applies a plaintext mask $m_{\text{preserve}}$ to $c$ before rotation to ensure that only slots $i$ through $n-2$ are moved.
-This yields a masked-and-rotated ciphertext $c_{\text{shifted}}$ in which slot $i$ is now vacant.

-Next, the new plaintext value $v$ is embedded into a one-hot plaintext vector $m_v$ where $m_v[i] = v$ and $m_v[j] = 0$ for $j \ne i$.
-This mask is encrypted into $c_v$, a ciphertext containing $v$ only at the desired slot.
-Finally, we compute:

-where $m_i$ is a binary plaintext mask that ensures $v$ is added only at slot $i$.
-This avoids interference with other slots.

-In addition to updating the main data slots, Hermes updates the local sum $\sigma$ stored at slot $n-1$.
-This is achieved via scalar plaintext addition:

-Since $v$ is known in plaintext, the update to the auxiliary slot incurs negligible overhead and does not require re-encryption.

-Importantly, this entire procedure is performed within the MySQL server process using OpenFHE's C++ API, without leaking which slot was modified or what value was inserted.
-The result is a new ciphertext that logically contains all previous values, $v$ inserted at slot $i$, and an updated sum at slot $n-1$.
-This mechanism allows Hermes to support encrypted ingestion of streaming data with minimal cryptographic cost.

-When a ciphertext pack reaches the maximum number of supported slots---i.e., the FHE ring dimension divided by 2---no further insertions can occur without creating a new ciphertext.
-In Hermes, we adopt a conservative policy: each group is associated with a single ciphertext, and insertion beyond capacity is disallowed.
-Future extensions may support \emph{chained packing}, where overflow records spill into a second ciphertext.
-However, doing so requires maintaining slot alignment metadata and reintroduces some of the per-ciphertext management overhead that Hermes aims to avoid.